(Updated, July, 2021.)

 >>>UPDATE: Please order your books, DVDs, BluRay discs, and music from BooksAMillion.com (BAM).
 We are now a BAM Affiliate.
 Your orders from BAM will earn commissions to help support SurvivalBlog.

 I have always lived by faith.
 I put my trust in God.
 I am confident that even though I’m divorcing myself from the Tech Overlords of Amazon, that God will provide.

 I will do my best not to pester you about this.
 I don’t want to become a PBS-style beggar.
-I’ll just post a new “support” banner ad over in the right-hand column.
-Initially, that ad will be linked to this article.
+I’ve posted a new Starve The Amazon Beast banner ad over in the right-hand column.
+I’ll leave that ad will be linked to this article.

 Again, my sincere thanks! – JWR